igor04/acts_has_many/README.md

 Here are some ways *you* can contribute:

-* by using alpha, beta, and prerelease versions
 * by reporting bugs
 * by suggesting new features
 * by writing or editing documentation